-After investing thousands in a new website, you excitedly open Google Analytics only to see a trickle of visitors.
+After investing thousands in a new ecommerce website, you excitedly open Google Analytics only to see a trickle of visitors.
 You’re crestfallen.
-Your web developer promised a new website that’s SEO friendly and will instantly drive tons of traffic.
+Your Shopify developer promised a new website that’s SEO friendly and will instantly drive tons of traffic.
 Instead, you wonder why SEO takes time to work?

 SEO, unlike paid advertising, is a complex process that takes months to see results.
 There are three pillars of SEO that impact how quickly a website will appear in the search results.
 These are:

 Sounds simple right?
 It is, but how well you do is down to your execution.

 You can’t simply throw a page together and pray that it ranks in a few days.
 Instead, you must understand how competitive your market and keywords are, and if you have something meaningful to write about that’s worth reaching the top search results.

 Let’s explore why SEO takes time to work.
 We’ll start with looking at Paid vs Organic traffic.
 Most small businesses have a good understanding of how paid advertising works for their enterprise.